 Where Your Help is Needed: College of Medicine

 Established in 1824, the MUSC College of Medicine is among the nation's oldest medical schools and holds the distinction of being the first in the South.
 From the outset, the college's faculty has been comprised of pioneers in medical education, research and clinical practice.
-In 2001, the college still embraces its mission to healing, learning and discovery.

-The college boasts an outstanding faculty that while educating students and residents provides care to patients from around the state and region in the Medical University Hospital, the MUSC Children's Hospital, the Storm Eye Institute and the Institute of Psychiatry.
+The college boasts an outstanding faculty that while educating students and residents provides care to patients from around the state and nation in the Medical University Hospital, the MUSC Children's Hospital, the Storm Eye Institute and the Institute of Psychiatry.
 Services range from prevention and wellness to specialized care in the Heart Center, Transplant Center, Digestive Disease Center and the Hollings Cancer Center.

-Attending medical school now costs over $25,000 per year.
-Ninety percent of our students receive some form of financial aid and graduate with an average indebtedness of over $100,000.
+Attending medical school now costs over $36,000 per year.
+Ninety percent of our students receive some form of financial aid and graduate with an average indebtedness of over $192,000.

 Financial support provided by academic chairs allows the college to competitively recruit the nation's most outstanding educators, clinicians and scientists.

 Unrestricted and restricted research support allows the college's biomedical and clinical researchers to conduct pilot research projects that often lead to better treatments and cures for illnesses.

 This fund supports a wide range of resources designed to support enhanced learning for our students, including:

 Because it is an unrestricted fund, the Loyalty Fund enables the college to meet needs as they arise. enables the college to meet needs as they arise.
 It is this flexibility and responsiveness to student needs that makes the College of Medicine education a truly unique and exceptional one.